 In connection with the offer and sale of securities to the Investors the Company also entered into a Registration Rights Agreement, dated as of January 28, 2005 (the "Registration Rights Agreement"), with the Investors pursuant to which the Company has agreed to file, within 120 days after the closing, a registration statement covering the resale of the shares of common stock sold to the Investors and the shares of common stock issuable upon exercise of the Warrants issued to the Investors.
-In the event a registration statement covering such shares of Common Stock is not filed with the SEC by the 120th day after the final closing of the Offering, the Company shall pay to the investors, at the Company's option in cash or common stock, an amount equal to 0.1125% of the gross proceeds raised in the Offering for each 30 day period that the registration statement is not filed with the SEC.
-Pursuant to this January 28, 2005 Registration Rights Agreement there are no additional liquidated damages for failure to have the registration statement declared effective by a specified date, nor for failure to maintain its effectiveness for any specified period of time.
+In the event a registration statement covering such shares of Common Stock is not filed with the SEC by the 120th day after the final closing of the Offering, the Company shall pay to the investors, at the Company's option in cash or common stock, an amount equal to ?% of the gross proceeds raised in the Offering for each 30 day period that the registration statement is not filed with the SEC.

-On April 7, 2005, subsequent to the balance sheet date, the Company closed the second and final traunche of the private placement of 1,515,384 shares of common stock and 378,846 warrants to certain additional Investors.
-The securities were sold as a unit (the "Units") at a price of \$1.95 per Unit for aggregate proceeds of \$2,954,999.
+On April 7, 2005, subsequent to the balance sheet date, we closed a private placement of 1,515,384 shares of common stock and 378,846 warrants to certain additional Investors.
+The securities were sold as a unit (the "Units") at a price of \$1.95 per Unit for aggregate proceeds of approximately \$2.95 million.
 Each Unit consisted of one share of common stock and a warrant to purchase one quarter share of common stock.
 The warrants are immediately exercisable at \$2.95 per share and are exercisable at any time within five years from the date of issuance.
-The fair value of these Investor warrants using a market price of \$2.61 per share on the date of issuance date was \$694,335.
-The Company paid an aggregate \$298,000 and issued an aggregate 121,231 warrants to purchase common stock to Axiom Capital Management who acted as the selling agent.
-The warrants are immediately exercisable at \$2.15 per share, will expire five years after issuance.
-The warrants had a fair value of \$222,188 on the date of issuance and this amount was recorded as a cost of raising capital.
+We paid an aggregate \$236,400 and issued an aggregate 121,231 warrants to purchase common stock to Axiom Capital Management who acted as the selling agent.
+The warrants are immediately exercisable at \$2.15 per share and will expire five years after issuance.
 These April 7, 2005 Investors became parties to the same Registration Rights Agreement as the January 28, 2005 Investors